apilayer/userstack/README.md

 ## Switch to the new API now

-To keep this process as smooth as possible, please make sure to [sign up for a free userstack API account](https://userstack.com/product) now, get your API access key and adjust your application to make use of the new userstack API endpoint.
+To ensure a smooth transition process, please make sure to [sign up for a free userstack API account](https://userstack.com/product) now, get your API access key and adjust your application to make use of the new userstack API endpoint.

 ## Drop-in replacement!